Srinil-Khandwala/ALPR/README.md

 -------------

-CampusCar provides automated vehicle entry system for any campus/institute or any buildings/socities to automate the process and help maintain records,logs,vehicles... and many more features.
+AutoVision provides automated vehicle entry system for any campus/institute or any buildings/socities to automate the process and help maintain records,logs,vehicles... and many more features.

 Basically a vehicle number plate recognition app to verify whether the car has access/can enter the campus or not and provide temporary permit to visitors.
 Also an admin UI to view all logs and manage registered vehicles and more...